admalledd/dotfiles/README.md

 #Packages

-Format is that the link text is the path to the executable, and the link is the source/docs on how to use/install
+Format is that the link text is the path to the executable, and the link is the source/docs on how to use/install.
+Or is name of debian aptitude package name.

+* [$HOME/dev/i3gaps](https://github.com/Airblader/i3) make-install this one instead of config-linking
 * [$HOME/dev/lighthouse/lighthouse](https://github.com/emgram769/lighthouse)
 * [$HOME/dev/i3blocks/i3blocks](https://github.com/vivien/i3blocks)
+* `imagemagick`
+* `libmagickcore5-extra`
+* `scrot`
+* `i3lock`

 #Helper files